The Story of the Great White Concert Fire Tragedy

-On Feb.
-20, 2003, during a Great White show at the Station nightclub in West Warwick, Rhode Island, 100 people lost their lives and over 200 were injured in a fire caused by the band's pyrotechnic display.
+A fire claimed 100 lives during a Great White show on Feb.
+20, 2003 at the Station nightclub in West Warwick, R.I.
+More than 200 others were also injured in a blaze caused by the band's pyrotechnic display.

 Former Great White front man Jack Russell continues to be haunted by the events that occurred that night.
-He was recently quoted as saying, “My heart aches for all the families and friends of the victims whose lives will forever be changed by this terrible tragedy.
-I too lost many friends that night, but I can’t begin to equate that to the loss of a family member.
+"My heart aches for all the families and friends of the victims whose lives will forever be changed by this terrible tragedy," he was quoted as saying on the 10th anniversary of the tragedy.
+"I too lost many friends that night, but I can’t begin to equate that to the loss of a family member.
 For what it’s worth, you have been in my prayers and always will be.”

 Biechele pled guilty to involuntary manslaughter and was sentenced to four years in prison for his role in the tragedy.
 He sent a handwritten letter of apology to each of the families affected by the fire.
 Partially in return for this openness and admission of responsibility, many of those same families publicly supported his early parole, which was granted about halfway through his sentence.

 Sadly enough, it seems the music world did not fully learn from the Station's brutal example.
 An eerily similar disaster played out in January 2013 at a Brazil nightclub, resulting in the loss of more than 230 lives.